 Dr. ElBaradei has been a leading figure in Egypt's march toward Democracy and was a resounding voice for change during the historic events that transpired in the streets of Cairo.
 In this presentation he recounts the confluence of events that led to the uprising in Egypt and the rest of Arab Spring Countries, and lays forth his vision for Egypt's future.
 This is an opportunity for your audience to learn from a visionary leader and hear a first-hand account of the challenges people face in their quest for human dignity and democracy

 Preventing a Nuclear Nightmare

 As world powers condemn Iran over its nuclear program and demand that Iran freeze nuclear activities, Dr. ElBaradei knows firsthand how difficult the path ahead will be in ensuring nuclear energy is not misused for destruction.
-Iraq, Iran and North Korea are all sobering reminders of how fragile the global security system is and of the need for a new equitable and inclusive paradigm of international cooperation.
+Iraq, Iran, North Korea, Libya and Syria are all sobering reminders of how fragile the global security system is and of the need for a new equitable and inclusive paradigm of international cooperation.
 Drawing on his experience with high-stakes negotiations, Dr. ElBaradei discusses global security and the road map for the path to peace.

 Nuclear Technology in a Changing World